Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 • For weight loss

-When trying to lose weight by walking, the average walking speed should be around 6 km/h.
-Walking time is at least 30 minutes.
+When trying to lose weight by walking, your average walking speed should be around 6 km/h.
+Walking duration is at least 30 minutes.
 The longer you walk, the faster you can lose weight.
-At the same time, you should feel how the muscles tense up.
-You must be thrown into a sweat, then you can achieve the desired result.
+You should feel your muscles tense.
+You should be in a sweat, then you can achieve the desired result.
 At the same time, it is useful not only to walk, but also to do physical activity.
-And of course, no one canceled proper nutrition.
+And of course, no one has canceled proper nutrition.

-Benefits of walking for the body
+The benefits of walking for the body

 The effect of walking on the spine